National Immunisation Program: South Australia Schedule

 An immunisation record refers to a person’s immunisation history and includes details about when and what vaccines have been administered.

 Medicare, Department of Human Services hosts the Australian Immunisation Register (AIR), the national register that records vaccines given to people of all ages living in Australia.
-The AIR records all National Immunisation Program (NIP), State funded and privately purchased vaccines.
-This now includes all vaccines previously entered on the HPV register.
+The AIR records all National Immunisation Program (NIP), State-funded and privately purchased vaccines.

-Health professionals administering vaccines must report this information to the AIR.
+From 1 July 2021, it became mandatory for health professionals administering COVID-19, flu and National Immunisation Program vaccines to report this information to the AIR.

 Immunisation History Statements may be necessary for child care, and school enrolment, employment at certain workplaces and are currently used to determine eligibility for some family assistance payments under the No Jab No Pay Policy.
 Immunisation history statements are available from the AIR.